Sabnaj-42/2nd-brain/ComputerNetwork/README.md

 2. click virtual machines
    - select create ( upper right corner)
    - provide namesapce, name (vm name), CPU (how many cores), memory (RAM), volume (disk), SSH key (my pc is connected with my github using a ssh key. this ssh should be placed in ssh key field. my pc can access the vm till the ssh key of my pc and the github ssh key same.)
-   - To see the ssh key of my pc:
+   - To see the ssh public key of my pc:
     ```bash
    cat ~/.ssh/id_rsa.pub #this key and my github ssh key same
     ```